 Sloatsburg in Rockland County, New York — The American Northeast (Mid-Atlantic)

 Location.
-41° 9.1′ N, 74° 11.633′ W. Marker is in Sloatsburg, New York, in Rockland County.
-Marker is on New York State Route 17 near Sterling Ave..
+41° 9.071′ N, 74° 11.31′ W. Marker is in Sloatsburg, New York, in Rockland County.
+Marker is on New York State Thruway (Interstate 87), on the right when traveling north.
+Marker is located in the Sloatsburg Travel Plaza on the New York State Thruway.
 Touch for map.
-Building is a private residence.
 Marker is in this post office area: Sloatsburg NY 10974, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 22, 2013, by Doran Howitt of Fair Lawn, New Jersey.
-This page has been viewed 404 times since then and 28 times this year.
-Photos: 1, 2. submitted on April 22, 2013, by Doran Howitt of Fair Lawn, New Jersey. • Bill Pfingsten was the editor who published this page.
+It was originally submitted on June 23, 2012, by Bill Coughlin of North Arlington, New Jersey.
+This page has been viewed 536 times since then and 28 times this year.
+Photos: 1, 2, 3. submitted on June 23, 2012, by Bill Coughlin of North Arlington, New Jersey.